andreyqg/ddosmitigation/README.md

+# BUNGEE

+BUNGEE is an in-network, collaborative pushback mechanism for DDoS attack mitigation that runs entirely in the data plane.
+This mechanism is able to, locally at a given switch, identify suspect IP addresses (through the use of continuous IP entropy analysis) and propagate them to other switches.
+The different switches that are made aware of the suspects enforce a pushback strategy for repelling potential attacks.

-# Implementing DDoS Attacks Collaborative Mitigation Mechanism
+## Implementing DDoS Attacks Collaborative Mitigation Mechanism

 This project implementation refers to [BUNGEE: An Adaptive Pushback Mechanism for DDoS Detection and Mitigation in P4 Data Planes](https://ieeexplore.ieee.org/document/9463992)